 The type of anal cancer you have depends on the type of cell the cancer started in.
 Most anal cancers start in a type of cell called squamous cells.
 Other rare types include adenocarcinoma and melanoma.

 Squamous cell cancer

-Many anal cancers have a mix of these cell types.
+There are 3 types of squamous cell cancer.
+Many anal cancers have a mix of all 3 cell types.
 Doctors treat all these squamous cell types of anal cancer in the same way.

 - small cell cancers